Static Dielectric Permittivity Profiles and Coarse-graining Approaches for Water in Graphene Slit Pores: Theory of Dielectric Behavior in (Confined) Fluids

 A comparison of \cref{eq:clausius_mossotti,eq:kirkwood_frohlich} shows that the boundary conditions (isolated sample vs.\ reaction-field) matter greatly for the determination of the dielectric response.
 Still, Clausius-Mossotti and Kirkwood-Fröhlich-like approaches have been employed outside their validity for fluids in planar confinement~\cite{ryazanov06a,sato18a}, which will be discussed below.

 Given the long-ranged nature of the Coulomb potential and to improve numerical efficiency, most modern simulations mimic an infinite system by considering periodic boundary conditions as indicated in \cref{fig:kirk_f_claus}(c), reducing artifacts from cutoff electrostatics~\cite{sagui99a,borwein85a,schreiber92a,york95a}.
 Electrostatic forces are usually calculated via some variant of an Ewald-sum method in order to efficiently calculate the conditionally convergent sum over the periodic images~\cite{ewald21a,hockney88a,deserno98a,deserno98b}.
 This approach is obviously distinct from both Kirkwood-Fröhlich and Clausius-Mossotti-type approaches leading to \cref{eq:kirkwood_frohlich,eq:clausius_mossotti} and requires yet other fluctuation relations~\cite{neumann80a,neumann83a}.
 Here again, careful considerations of the electrostatic boundary conditions are required to correctly capture the significance of the system's dipole term~\cite{deleeuw97a}.
-Most common simulations employ the so-called \emph{tin-foil} boundary conditions, corresponding to an external medium with $\epsilon_\infty = \infty$~\cite{smith81b,roberts95a,deleeuw97a,boresch97a}.
-In the spirit of a reaction-field discussed above, any polarization of the system does not induce a reaction-field in that case.
-One obtains~\cite{neumann80a}
+Most common simulations employ the so-called \emph{tin-foil} boundary conditions, corresponding to an external medium with $\epsilon_{\text{RF}} = \infty$~\cite{smith81b,roberts95a,deleeuw97a,boresch97a}.
+Any polarization of the system does not induce a reaction field in this case and one obtains~\cite{neumann80a}

 In contrast, if a reaction-field-like boundary condition is used, i.e.\ $\epsilon_\infty = \epsilon$, the reaction-field is non-zero and the dielectric constant is given by

 where we again used the notation $C _{\infty,\text{TF}}$ and $C _{\infty, \text{RF}}$ to highlight that the equations are only correct provided the dipole variance is calculated from simulations with periodic images and either tin-foil or reaction-field dielectric boundary conditions.